“Storytelling is the most powerful way to put ideas into the world today.”– Robert McAfee Brown

-Tip 10: Use Callout Numbers – I provide the answer to the question at the top of the dashboard immediately in the form of large callout numbers; from there, end users can continue to explore the data visualization for additional insights.
+Tip 10: Use Callout Numbers – We provide the answer to the question at the top of the dashboard immediately in the form of large callout numbers; from there, end users can continue to explore the data visualization for additional insights.

 Tip 11: Allow Discovery – The parameter in the top-center of the dashboard allows end users to decide for themselves ‘How old is old?’.
 The use of this filter changes the entire data visualization, thus, providing a means for users to discover their own stories in the data.

 Tip 12: Balance Data and Design – The IMDB data is the heart of “Do Old Movies Get Better With Age?”
 The design has nothing to do with the story the data was waiting to share.
 The design maximized the impact of the viz by engaging end users and making the story more likely to be shared.

 Tip 13: Eliminate Chartjunk (but Not Graphics) – The viz uses three small graphics in a tasteful way; none of which interfere with the data or charts.
 In fact, the stars save real estate by doubling as a color legend.